Ernir/VancianToPsionics/README.md

 VancianToPsionics
 =================

-A Translation of d20 Vancian Spellcasting to Psionic Mechanics.
+The "Vancian to Psionics" project is a conversion of the standard (Vancian) system of magic used by version 3.5 of the Dungeons and Dragons role-playing game over to a different (Psionic) system.

+The result is a .pdf with a current page count over 300.

-The project has a [discussion thread](http://www.giantitp.com/forums/showthread.php?194002-3-5-A-Translation-of-Vancian-Spellcasting-to-Psionic-Mechanics) on GitP.com and a tiny little [description page](http://ernir.net/vanciantopsionics/).
+The project has a [discussion thread](http://www.giantitp.com/forums/showthread.php?194002-3-5-A-Translation-of-Vancian-Spellcasting-to-Psionic-Mechanics) on GitP.com.

 ## Thanks